VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 May end with a consensus proposal
 May also end with no consensus if there is split votes
-Guaranteed to have no split results because two quorum will have at least one node in common.
+Guaranteed to have no split results because two quorum (majority) will have at least one node in common.
 No need of an unanimous vote, quorum is enough

 (4) Wait and another round of voting starts if no proposal receives majority voting